githubzjj1/githubzjj1.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student from [Wuhan University of Technology](https://www.whut.edu.cn/).
+I'm now pursuing my master's degree at [Huazhong University of Science and Technology](https://www.hust.edu.cn/).
 My research interest includes computer vision, gait recognition and so on.